Chris-Kramer/language_assignments/assignment-5/readme.md

 You should also include a couple of paragraphs in the README on the results, so that a reader can make sense of it all.
 E.g.: I wanted to study if it was possible to predict X. The most successful model I trained had a weighted accuracy of 0.6, implying that it is not possible to predict X from the text content alone.
 And so on.

 ## Research
-I'm going to investigate which topics redditors where discussing during the gamestop saga, where redditors on the subreddit r/Wallstreetbets invested in gamestock stocks.
-Because of hardware limitations I'm only gonna be looking at the period where the stock prices was most volatile (the 10th of january 2021 - the first of march 2021).
+I'm going to investigate which topics redditors where discussing during the gamestop saga, where redditors on the subreddit r/Wallstreetbets invested in gamestop stocks.
+Because of hardware limitations I'm only gonna be looking at the period where the stock prices was most volatile (the 10th of january 2021 - the 1st of march 2021).

 _Research question:_ What topics of discussion dominated WallStreetBets during the gamestop saga?